preservim/vim-pencil/README.markdown

 * `SoftPencil` - enable soft line wrap mode
 * `HardPencil` - enable hard line break mode
-* `DropPencil` - removes navigation mappings and restores buffer to global settings
+* `NoPencil` - removes navigation mappings and restores buffer to global settings
 * `TogglePencil` - if on, turns off; if off, enables with detection

 Optionally, you can map to keys in your `.vimrc`: